-Welcome to the number one site for information on Peace Corps Benin!
-If you want to volunteer in Benin, this is the perfect website for you.
-We will share the history of Peace Corps in Benin.
-We will also describe what Benin is like as a country.
-You can learn about the languages used there.
-You can also read about other volunteers’ time in Benin.
-Here you can find information about safety and health.
-We will also give ways to contact former Peace Corps volunteers who served in Benin.
-Get ready to find lots of useful information to help you decide if volunteering in Benin is right for you!
+Welcome to the best website for information about Peace Corps Benin!
+If you’re thinking about volunteering in Benin, you found the right place.
+We’ll tell you about the history of Peace Corps in Benin.
+We’ll also explore Benin as a country.
+You can learn the languages spoken there.
+You can also read about other volunteers’ experiences.
+Here you can find info on safety and health too.
+We’ll also share how to contact former Peace Corps volunteers who were in Benin.
+Get ready to learn more to help decide if volunteering in Benin is good for you.

 Volunteers in Benin work on projects in Agriculture, Education, and Health (leave in May).